 Different meditation and yoga styles can benefit our brain and body in unique ways.
-There is a wealth of evidence that suggests that regular mindfulness, meditation and yoga practice can influence cognitive function, gene expression and immune response.
+There is a wealth of evidence that suggests that regular mindfulness, meditation or yoga practice can influence cognitive function, gene expression and immune response.
 (1)Recent studies have identified that brain changes associated with meditation and subsequent stress reduction may play an important role in improving cognitive reserve and slowing the progression of age-related cognitive disorders like Alzheimer’s disease and other dementias.
-Long term meditation practice can lead to an increase in the amount of grey matter in the brain, strengthening the brain’s networks and slowing the effects of ageing on cogntion.
+Long term meditation practice can lead to increased grey matter changes in the brain, strengthening the brain’s networks and slowing the effects of ageing on cognition.

 The benefits of a regular practice is well documented.

 - Increased mental clarity

 - Reduced depression